alvinn6o/450-Project-2-Team-2/README.md

 - **Dash**: Creating layouts and dropdowns as well as handling dynamic visual update via callbacks

 ## Setup and Run Instructions
-1. Install dependencies pip install pandas plotly dash
+1. Install dependencies: pip install pandas plotly dash
 2. Make sure all files are in same folder as main.py
-4. Run the app python main.py
+4. Run the app: python main.py
 5. Open in your browser Visit: http://127.0.0.1:8050/ (Should appear in your console window)